-Most recently, she undertook a national study to determine the extent to which courts discredit claims of abuse and remove custody from parents who claim abuse and what role gender plays in these outcomes.
+Most recently, she and a team of experts undertook a national study to determine the extent to which courts discredit claims of abuse and remove custody from parents who claim abuse and what role gender plays in these outcomes.
 The study was supported by a grant from the National Institute of Justice, the Justice Department’s research, development and evaluation agency.

-Ms. Meier will also soon launch the National Family Violence Initiative at GW Law, where her research and experience will state lawmakers draft domestic violence legislation.
+Ms. Meier will also soon launch the National Family Violence Initiative at GW Law, where her research and experience will help state lawmakers revise their custody statutes, among other things.

 She discussed her research with GW Today:

 Q: What inspired this research?